 |Owner||University of Iowa|

 |Location||Iowa City, IA|

 |Gross Floor Area||51,241 SF|

-The University of Iowa needed additional Biosafety Level 1 and Level 2 vivarium space to support their health science research and decided to build the Biomedical Research Support Facility (BRSF) on their Oakdale Research Campus.
-Through meetings and conversations with in-state General Contractors and Master Builders of Iowa, the university determined that Design-Build would yield the best results or “best value” for this complex project.
-In a two step process (1. qualifications 2. design, price and schedule proposal) Carl A. Nelson & Company was selected to lead the $24,250,000 Design-Build project.
+The University of Iowa needed additional Biosafety Level 1 and Level 2 vivarium space to support its health science research and decided to build the Biomedical Research Support Facility (BRSF) on its Oakdale Research Campus.
+Through meetings and conversations with in-state General Contractors and Master Builders of Iowa, the university determined Design-Build would yield the best results or “best value” for this complex project.
+In a two-step process (1. qualifications 2. design, price and schedule proposal) Carl A. Nelson & Company was selected to lead the $24,250,000 Design-Build project.

-BRSF was a highly successful Design-Build project for the University of Iowa fulfilling their expectations on quality, schedule and budget.
-The project was substantially completed on September 4, 2015 on time and on budget.
+BRSF was a highly successful Design-Build project for the University of Iowa, fulfilling its expectations on quality, schedule and budget.
+The project was on time and on budget.